Tenzer/tenzer.dk-beetle/content/blog/nginx-with-dynamic-upstreams.md

 **Changed behaviour**

-When we use a variable as the parameter for `proxy_pass` the behaviour show above with the trailing slash changes.
+When we use a variable as the parameter for `proxy_pass` the behaviour shown above with the trailing slash changes.
 Say we have this configuration:

     :::nginx
     resolver 172.16.0.23;